adithyaanilkumar/Pi-Hole/README.md

 ## What is  Pi Hole?
 Pi Hole is a network-wide ad blocker.
 It disables almost all ads from all devices connected to  your home network, without having to install an ad blocker on every single device.
 Visit the [Official Website](https://pi-hole.net/) to know in detail.

-In technical terms, Pi hole is a DNS server which prevents the ads from being located. **Pi-hole intercepts requests for advertisements and prevents them from being downloaded**
+**Pi-hole intercepts requests for advertisements and prevents them from being downloaded**

 ## How does Pi-Hole work?
-As i said above, Pi-Hole is a DNS Server and in order to understand how Pi Hole works, we first need to understand what a DNS server is.
+In technical terms, Pi hole is a DNS server which prevents the ads from being located.
+In order to understand how Pi Hole works, we first need to understand what a DNS server is.

+In simple words, a DNS server is like a is a server which looks up the internet address registry